aleksandrbazhin/GdPerfMonitor/readme.md

 The plot uses some kind of ring buffer based on PoolIntArray or PoolRealArray for storing data.

-There certainly are further optimizations, as I've wrote it during couple of night hours and then spent more time on making the gif in this readme.

 What may be optimized (questionable):

-- Not redraw plots every frame, but draw on texture, shift it and add one line each redraw
+- Not redraw plots every frame, but draw on texture, shift it and add one line each redraw - tried it in a branch, did not succeed
-- ~~Make less checks every frame by subclassing custom plot and performance plot from base plot~~ Done
 - Rewrite drawing with GDNative?
-- Make it a plugin